Snap! (programming language): Recognition

 Snap! has been recognized by the Logo Foundation, and reviewed in an online magazine for programmers.
-As of December 2014, 100 New York City (NYC) high schools will introduce University of California, Berkeley's “Beauty and Joy of Computing” as a new AP Computer Science Principles course starting in 2015, using Snap!.
+As of December 2014, 100 New York City (NYC) high schools introduced University of California, Berkeley's “Beauty and Joy of Computing” as a new AP Computer Science Principles course, using Snap!.
 Jens and Brian received the National Technology Leadership Summit (NTLS) 2020 Educational Leadership Award for lifetime achievement based in part on Snap!.